-The Audit Committee is responsible for establishing, approving, and maintaining the investment policies for the Section 115 Trusts.
-On October 22, 2019, the Audit Committee reviewed the investment policies and adopted an OPEB Trust Investment Policy with a target rate of return of 6.5% and a Pension Trust Investment Policy with a target rate of return of 6.25%.
+The Audit Committee is responsible for reviewing the investment policies for the Section 115 Trusts.
+On October 22, 2019, the Audit Committee reviewed the investment policies.
+It adopted an OPEB Trust Investment Policy with a target rate of return of 6.5% and a Pension Trust Investment Policy with a target rate of return of 6.25%.
 The Investment Manager, US Bank, manages security selection and asset allocation in accordance with the investment policy.